camenduru/paddle-ppdiffusers-webui-aistudio/README.md

 https://github.com/PaddlePaddle/PaddleNLP/blob/develop/ppdiffusers/examples/community/webui_stable_diffusion.py <br />

 ### Special Thanks
-Thanks to PaddlePaddle ppdiffusers Team ❤ <br />
+Thanks to PaddlePaddle Team ❤ for the ppdiffusers <br />
-Thanks to JunnYu ❤ for the webui_stable_diffusion custom ppdiffusers pipeline <br />
+Thanks to JunnYu ❤ for the `webui_stable_diffusion` for the custom ppdiffusers pipeline <br />
 Thanks to ArtGAN ❤ for the Gradio UI <br />